yardventure/php-coding-challenge/README.md

     - jQuery,
     - Bootstrap 4
     - Webpack

-#### Getting started
+#### Workflow

+- Clone the project.
-- CD into the directory where you have cloned your fork of this repository and run `composer install`.
+- CD into the directory where you have cloned your repository and run `composer install`.
 - Run `./vendor/bin/phpunit`.
 The tests will initially fail, your task is to write the code that ensures they pass.
-- Create frontend and connect it with your backend functionality.
+- Create frontend and connect it with your business logic.
-- Once complete, commit and push the result to a new branch.
-Pull request the branch and send us the URL to review.
+- Once complete, send us URL to your repository.

 # The business rules
 1) A subscription results in recurring deliveries.
 Each subscription has a specific delivery day (e.g. Tuesday) so the deliveries will always be on this day.